 Reclaiming my past.
-Writing these stories under Leela's close supervision is a core element in making progress with love.
+Writing these stories under Leela's close supervision is a key element in making progress with love.
 I'm digging deep into my past, inviting the klieg light of wisdom to reveal my life to me in all its beauty and success, misery and failure.
 I aim for brutal honesty.
 I write about my past to go deeper and wring every drop of wisdom out of it.
-I need to go over it all again and dig deeper because I missed so much of my life when I was underground: all those years I was under the influence of booze and pot, weak and forgetful.
+I need to go over it all again and dig deeper because I missed out on so much of my life when I was underground: all those years I was under the influence of booze and pot, weak and forgetful.
 The vast majority of my life.
 All those memories are still in there.
 Leela works with to me reclaim them so I can gain wisdom from things I did and things that happened to me decades ago.
 I can feel my past growing in me now, feel the richness and depth of it increasing.
 It's an indescribable feeling.
-I've also begun to feel things about my deep past, the uncountable lives before, about the addiction and mental illness I endured.
+I've also begun to feel things about my deep past, about the uncountable number of lives I've lived before, about the addiction and mental illness I endured.
 Working on my past is opening up my present, and my future.

 Juvenilia.
 Writing is my only well-developed artistic skill.
 Writing started early and came easy.
 As a preadolescent I already wrote bad poetry with good bones.
 With adolescence came prose vignettes that weren't too shabby.
 Like any good artist I got rid of the early stuff long ago.
 Collectors and historians want us to keep all that crap to feed their own obsessions.
 But artists know better.
 They get rid of the juvenilia and continue to get rid of anything mediocre as they go.
 Part of what I love about dancing is it disappears as I do it.
 It leaves no art widgets to clutter my life and distract me from the artistic discipline: go dance.